 Worcestershire is home to some of the best food & drink producers in the UK, and it’s no surprise that the county also has a wealth of top quality restaurants to choose from.
 Here are ten top restaurant picks by local food guide and blogger Pershore Patty.

-L’Amuse Bouche at The Cotford Hotel
+L’Amuse Bouche at The Cotford Hotel, Malvern Hills

-Originally built in 1851 as a summer residence for the Bishop of Worcester, this magnificent Victorian Gothic manor is in more recent times occupied by an award winning hotel and restaurant.
-Husband and wife Chris and Barbara Morgan have been custodians since 2007, and are responsible for transforming The Cotford Hotel into an opulent retreat set in the Malvern Hills – an area of outstanding natural beauty.
+Originally built in 1851 as a summer residence for the Bishop of Worcester, this magnificent Victorian Gothic manor is in more recent times occupied by an award-winning hotel and restaurant.
+Husband and wife Chris and Barbara Morgan have been custodians since 2007, and are responsible for transforming The Cotford Hotel into an opulent retreat set in the Malvern Hills – an Area of Outstanding Natural Beauty.

-Chris heads up the kitchen cooking his French-style cuisine which has seen the hotel’s L’Amuse Bouche restaurant achieve and retain 2 AA Rosette awards every year since 2008.
+Chris heads up the kitchen cooking his French-style cuisine which has seen the hotel’s L’Amuse Bouche restaurant achieve and retain two AA Rosette awards every year since 2008.
 Craig Englefield joined Chris in the kitchen in 2012 and the duo are proud of their list of accolades which also include a place as ‘Worcestershire Restaurant of the Year’ in the Visit England awards 2016/17, as well as scooping the award for ‘Best Eating Out Experience’ in the Visit Worcestershire Awards for Excellence 2020.

 A very popular award-winning restaurant just off the main drag on Cherry Tree Walk, Burger Shop focuses on one thing and does it very well.
 They serve a range of quality burgers, using Farmer Tom Jones’ beef, and a winning selection of sides and fries.
 There is a menu for kids and regular specials which offer something different for the burger connoisseur.

-The Chaddesley Restaurant at Brockencote Hall
+The Chaddesley Restaurant at Brockencote Hall, Chaddesley Corbett

 Built in 1869 by a wealthy mayor and a hotel since 1980s, Brockencote Hall was most recently taken over by the Eden Hotel Collection in 2011.